microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 ### Rendering

 The label will be rendered above the input as if the card author had used a TextBlock to label their input.
-It will ld have the same behavior as a TextBlock regarding handling empty/white space only text, and be drawn only if there is a non-empty non-whitespace value.
+It will have the same behavior as a TextBlock regarding handling empty/white space only text, and be drawn only if there is a non-empty non-whitespace value.

 It is important to note that wrapping will always be performed for this type of labels as not doing so would provide a bad user experience.
 If users can't read the whole label for an input they may not be able to provide a correct answer.